 The broadcast-quartz system

-Floors that will be broadcast with quartz first need to be prepped and primed with a penetrating primer coat.
-Next, a binder resin is applied and the quartz sand is tossed by hand into the binder until the floor can’t take any more sand.
-After this “lift” cures overnight, the excess sand is removed with a broom and vacuum.
+You first must prep and prive floors with a penetrating primer coat that you intend to broadcast with quartz.
+Next, you apply a binder resin and toss the quartz sand by hand into the binder until the floor can’t take any more sand.
+After this “lift” cures overnight, one removes the excess sand with a broom and vacuum.
 Most applications are double-broadcast, which involves another “lift” or layer of binder and sand before the floor is sealed.
 The thickness of this seal coat will determine the surface finish of a broadcast.
 The thicker the sealer, the smoother the finish.

-Comparatively, broadcast quartz systems are easier to install, thus broadening the field of applicators, while achieving a look similar to troweled at a lower price.
+Comparatively, broadcast quartz systems are easier to install.
+Therefore, broadening the field of applicators, while achieving a look similar to troweled at a lower price.
 They also offer a natural built-in nonskid texture and have slightly better elongation characteristics than troweled.
 “It can offer a little more flex,” Cook says.
 “Mortar is more rigid.”

 Contractors that normally lean toward the broadcast systems because of the lower price should reconsider epoxy mortar’s strengths, says Fagley.
 “Depending on the job size and condition of the substrate, a trowel-down topping can be cost-competitive with an honest double-broadcast” while being thicker, more durable, aesthetically more pleasing and a faster install.
 “It becomes an easy sell for contractors confident in their procedures and abilities.”